nirmit-1606/Machine-Learning/HW3/README.md

 # HW3: Kaggle Competition for Housing Price Prediction

 In this HW, I competed in an active Kaggle competition, House Prices - Advanced Regression Techniques.

+The objectives of this HW include:

+- understanding and using existing tools for linear and polynomial regression
+- understanding and using existing tools for regularized linear regression
+- (pre-)processing (mixed) categorical and numerical features.

 [Complete HW details](https://classes.engr.oregonstate.edu/eecs/fall2023/ai534-400/unit3/hw3/hw3.pdf)